champa720/material.io/_chapters/reading/poetry/tone.md

 title: Tone

 subject: Reading
-category: 2002
+category: Multiple Sources
 chapter: 1
 section: 1.0
 tag: Literary
 ---
 Activities and Procedures:

- 1. **Anticipatory Set:** You have probably heard the expression Tone of Voice. lf you tell a friend "I don't like your tone of voice," you are annoyed by the person's manner of speaking.
+ 1. **Anticipatory Set:** You have probably heard the expression Tone of Voice.
+If you tell a friend "I don't like your tone of voice," you are annoyed by the person's manner of speaking.
 You are reacting to the sound of the spoken word.

     In your daily conversations, you make inferences about people's attitudes based on their speech - what they say and how they say it.